mohamedelbahr/ruby-app/README.md

     1.1) mohamedelbahr/drkiq-app:latest       >> Using `Dockerfile.production`

     1.2) mohamedelbahr/drkiq-nginx:latest     >> Using `Dockerfile.nginx`

 2. Database password in real production environment should be stored in a safe location and deployed as k8s secret

+3. I have made a simple Makefile to simplify / organize the deployment commands
 ## Steps
 1. Clone the repo by running `git clone https://github.com/mohamedelbahr/ruby-app.git`
 2. Go to `ruby-app` directory